Own your email's domain

 It is not that expensive to run -

-That's a cheap price to pay for control and peace of mind.
+That's a relatively cheap price to pay for control and peace of mind.
 You are paying for reliability of something that practically controls your entire digital presence.

 I'm not asking you to go full level 3.
 I am asking you to go to level 2.